Henrymenez/InventoryManager.MVC/README.md

 - User edit, view and delete Sales
 - User Generate Balance Sheet (coming soon)

-### When App starts a change the connection string in the " InventoryManager.MVC\InventoryManager.DAL\Entities\InventoryManagerDbContext.cs " File.
+### When App starts a change the connection string in the appsettings.json File.
 Run the migration then start the app.

 ### The migration will seed the db with some demo data which you can be able to use to test